 The UKSEDS rover competitions began in 2016 with the Lunar Rover Competition.
 14 teams from across the UK took part, with six competing at the competition day at the RAL Space facility in Harwell.
 The second edition of the competition saw nine teams attend the competition day.

-This year’s competition represents an evolution of the previous two incarnations of UKSEDS rover competitions.
-The obvious change is the pivot to the exploration of Mars, a topic of great interest in the UK and elsewhere.
-This comes with a new mission challenge: to retrieve cached samples instead of soil samples.
-Other key changes include:
+In 2018 the competition pivoted to the exploration of Mars, a topic of great interest in the UK and elsewhere.
+The new location came with a new mission challenge: to retrieve cached samples instead of soil samples.
+Other key changes included:

 - A new Test Readiness Review, which has been added several weeks before the competition day, intended to ensure teams are ready to compete